Kimberly J. Benjamin, Founder & Managing Attorney

 The penalty for first-degree rape or an attempt to commit rape in the first degree as per Missouri revised Statute § 566.030 is life imprisonment or a minimum of 5 years in prison, unless:

-- The victim is a child of age under 12 years, which results in life imprisonment without being eligible for parole or probation until the defendant (the offender) has served 30 years in prison or reached 75 years of age with 15 years of service.
+The victim is a child under 12 years, which results in life imprisonment without being eligible for parole or probation until the defendant (the offender) has served 30 years in prison or reached 75 years of age with 15 years of service.

 However, if a person commits the offense of rape in the second degree if they have sexual intercourse with another person knowing that they do so without that person’s consent, it will be considered second-degree rape or Class D felony with a penalty of a minimum of 7 years of imprisonment and maximum fines of $10,000.